Eyes & Senses: Perceptual Load

 You stop bracing against your environment.

-This is pattern change, not symptom management.
+This is pattern restoration, not symptom management.

 → Learn more: Read more about the Vital Clarity Code